terraform-routeros/terraform-provider-routeros/docs/resources/dhcp_client.md

 - `___id___` (Number) <em>Resource ID type (.id / name).
 This is an internal service field, setting a value is not required.</em>
 - `___path___` (String) <em>Resource path for CRUD operations.
 This is an internal service field, setting a value is not required.</em>
-- `add_default_route` (Boolean) Whether to install default route in routing table received from DHCP server.
+- `add_default_route` (String) Whether to install default route in routing table received from DHCP server.
 - `comment` (String)
 - `default_route_distance` (Number) Distance of default route.
 Applicable if add-default-route is set to yes.
 - `dhcp_options` (String) Options that are sent to the DHCP server.